 The sight was breathtaking, the grey wastes turning gold in the sunlight.
 It only lasted a short while, but after it was over my eyes seemed to have changed.
 Rather than the drab ugliness Darvame had described, I saw austere beauty in the grey slopes, the ash whirling in the air, the few struggling plants-

-We didn't spend long in the ash-wastes – I discovered the Foyada Mamaea was apparently bordered by green lands on both sides, and decided to try and find a map as soon as I could.
+We didn't spend long in the ash-wastes, as the Foyada Mamaea was apparently bordered by green lands on both sides (I wasn't quite sure of how this worked geographically and decided to try and find a map at some point).
 So the grey country quickly gave way to green fields again, although the air had a marshy tang more reminiscent of the swamp-lands I'd explored than the lands we'd travelled through.
 Nevertheless I saw it with new eyes, ignoring the midges and muck in favour of the lush greens, the blossoms, the smell of growing things overlaying the acrid sting of the swamp.

 We reached Balmora just past sunset.

 After bidding farewell to Darvame and getting off the silt strider, I stopped and stared for a while.
 Unlike the village of Seyda Neen, Balmora was a proper-sized town, and one built in what seemed to be the local style at that.
-Rather than the wood-stone-and-thatch I was accustomed to, the buildings were made out what I guessed to be daub.
-They were oddly rounded, looking almost slightly organic, and with flat roofs easily accessible by stairs – which I decided was a clever idea in the balmy climate.
-It was dark, but the city was well-lit by torches, lanterns, candles and mage-lights; by their light, I could see that the city was still alive despite the hour – people strolled down the streets or reclined on the roofs of their houses, chatting.
+Rather than the tall granite buildings with steeply slanted shingled roofs I was accustomed to from Solitude or the wood and daub houses with thatched roofs I remembered from my childhood, the buildings here were made out of beige bricks that put me in mind of clay.
+They were oddly rounded, looking almost slightly organic, and with flat roofs easily accessible by stairs – a clever idea in the balmy climate.
+It was dark, but the city was well-lit by torches, lanterns, candles and mage-lights, by which I could see that the city was still alive despite the hour – people strolled down the streets or reclined on the roofs, chatting.
 Most of the shops still seemed to be open, their services announced by flapping banners with symbols and Daedric wordings.
 A similar banner stood at the gate of the town, saying simply "Balmora".
 I touched it as I went by.

 There were a number of traders near the town gate, but I ignored them; time enough for all that tomorrow, after I'd dropped off the package.
 Instead, I accosted a Nord passerby for directions to the nearest inn.